 Welcome to Project S, a campaign to improve working conditions in the NHS, focusing on discrimination and workplace safety, and particularly the safety of women working in healthcare.

 Project S is designed to raise the voices of women who have experienced discrimination at work, and who have felt unsafe at work as a result.
 The NHS is a predominantly female workforce – 77% of its 1.3 million staff are women.
 But we know women experience discrimination at work that impacts on their safety.
 Sexism, racism, and often both; as well as ableism, homophobia and transphobia.

 Project S particularly aims to amplify the voices of women who have experienced sexism and racism while working in the NHS, using the power of personal stories to highlight lived experience and drive change.

-We use anonymous stories to highlight the need for change.
-To puncture the silence and shame that so often accompanies experiences of sexism and racism; to show that no-one is alone; and to build the knowledge and tools we need to make our workplaces safer.
+Sharing your stories – all of which are posted anonymously and with no identifying information about the organisation or individuals involved – makes clear the need for change.
+We use them to puncture the silence and shame that so often accompanies experiences of sexism and racism; to show that no-one is alone; and to take action – building the knowledge and tools we need to make our workplaces safer.

 This platform is a work in progress.
 We welcome your comments and feedback.

 We know from surveys, from courageous survivors of sexual assault raising their voices, and the work of campaign groups like Surviving in Scrubs, that women working in the NHS have experienced sexism, sexual harassment and sexual assault in their workplaces.

 (Surviving in Scrubs reports the results of a 2021 survey by the British Medical Association – 91% of women doctors had experienced sexism in the last 2 years and 47% felt they had been treated less favourably due to their gender.
 Over half of the women (56%) said that they had received unwanted verbal comments relating to their gender and 31% said that they had experienced unwanted physical conduct.